This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.41.

 changing the storage engine.)

-Granting access privileges to an individual table where the database or table name contained an underscore would fail.
+Granting access privileges to an individual table where the database or table name contained an underscore failed.
 (Bug #18660)

 Some test suite files were missing from some MySQL-test packages.
 (Bug #26609)